Discover it Secured review: Is it a good credit card?

 the Wise Account

-No, you cannot use Wise as a bank account, because Wise is not a bank, it’s a financial technology company.
+No, you cannot use Wise as a bank account, because Wise is not a bank, it’s a Money Services Business.

-However, with the Wise Account you’ll get some features which are similar to those available from regular bank accounts, such as the option to hold a Balance, send and receive payments, and spend with a linked card.
+However, with the Wise Account you’ll get some features which are similar to those available from bank accounts, such as the option to hold a balance, send and receive payments, and spend with a linked card.

 This means you can use Wise for many day to day financial transactions and even as a primary account depending on your needs.